-Once admitted to the traditional or accelerated schedule, students must continue in the assigned plan of study.
+Once admitted, students must continue in the assigned plan of study.
 If students do not complete requirements as scheduled, students will be permitted to continue in the program and assigned to a new schedule only as space is available.

 The application process includes the completion of an application to the School of Nursing and a separate application for admission to Old Dominion University as a degree-seeking student.